vsanz/COMCHA_NN/README.md

 # COMCHA_NN

-Jupyter notebook for the practice session on NNs at COMCHA's 1st school
+Slides and Jupyter notebook for the practice session on NNs at COMCHA's 1st school

 https://indico.ific.uv.es/event/3825/timetable/#20191003.detailed